-NOTE 1 Attention should be given to the layout of the test report or calibration certificate, especially with regard to the presentation of the test or calibration data and ease of assimilation by the reader.
+NOTE 1: Attention should be given to the layout of the test report or calibration certificate, especially with regard to the presentation of the test or calibration data and ease of assimilation by the reader.

-NOTE 2 The headings should be standardized as far as possible.
+NOTE 2: The headings should be standardized as far as possible.

-5.10.9 Amendments to test reports and calibration certificates identified],"
+5.10.9 Amendments to test reports and calibration certificates or an equivalent form of wording.